duyy97/transformers/model_cards/README.md

-## 🔥 Model cards now live inside each hf-mirror.com model repo 🔥
+## 🔥 Model cards now live inside each huggingface.co model repo 🔥

 For consistency, ease of use and scalability, `README.md` model cards now live directly inside each model repo on the HuggingFace model hub.